11 Easy Drum Songs - Even For Beginner Drummers

 For the Verse, play the bass drum on 1, 3, and the and-of-3.

-The Chorus beat in Coldplay’s ‘Yellow’ is the same as in Ed Sheeran’s “Thinking Out Loud.”
+The Chorus rhythm in Coldplay’s ‘Yellow’ is the same as in Ed Sheeran’s “Thinking Out Loud.”

 Open In Beat Note!